-This will be a long and competitive process.
-First, Senators submit CDS requests (based on your applications) to the Senate Appropriations Committee.
-Then, the Senate Appropriations Committee will review requests and finalize a list of Congressionally Directed Spending requests to receive awards.
+The CDS process is long and competitive.
+First, Senators submit CDS requests (based on your application's eligibility) to the Senate Appropriations Committee.
+Then, the Senate Appropriations Committee reviews requests and finalizes a list of awards.
 Then, those decisions must be included in legislation and advanced through the legislative process.
-Senator Murphy will stay in touch with applicants to keep them updated on this progress.
+Senators Murphy and Blumenthal will stay in touch with applicants to keep them apprised of the process.